In this article, we’ll consider the main advantages of implementing QA in the early stages of the software development life cycle.

 Below you can find some statistical and research data that describe in more detail how the project costs can change, depending on when you start testing.

 Errors Not Found in the Early Stages Significantly Increase the Costs

 Let’s start with the specifics of testing a software product.
 When you consider the project’s life cycle, it may seem pretty reasonable to begin the testing process at the end of the development process.
-Such an approach can simplify planning, but potential risks in such case will be pretty high.
-In the worst case scenario, you’ll face the increase in the project budget, and the final product release will be significantly delayed.
+Such an approach can simplify planning, but potential risks in such cases will be pretty high.
+In the worst-case scenario, you’ll face an increase in the project budget, and the final product release will be significantly delayed.
 For example, an error can be detected at the stage of acceptance testing, one of the last steps of the software development life cycle.
 In this case, developers will have to change the requirements that already exist, rewrite the source code, and make additional tests to make sure that the error was fixed properly.
 All these actions involve additional costs that can’t be avoided since the fixing of the detected bug will cost you four times less than the elimination of its consequences in the operating software.